danielbarter/personal_website_code_old/posts/mathematics/2016-03-27-thejacobianmatrix.md

 # The Jacobian Matrix

 In the [last post](2016-02-28-thetangentbundle.html), we defined the tangent bundle.
-We have finally developed enough machineary to start seriously doing calculus on manifolds.
+We have finally developed enough machinery to start seriously doing calculus on manifolds.
 In this post, we shall define the derivative of a smooth map between manifolds and translate the [implicit function theorem](https://en.wikipedia.org/wiki/Implicit_function_theorem) into the language of differential geometry.